2019 – a very eventful year for agriculture and the environment is coming

 Now at least we can have open and rational discussions about the root causes of these effects, and what can be done to minimise them, without just pinning all the responsibility to achieve this on New Zealand farmers.

-As in the car WOF business, car manufacturing, the banking industry, or in any industry for that matter, there are probably 5-10% of farmers who have no real interest in their ethical or environmental responsibilities.
+As in any industry for that matter, there are a small proportion of farmers who do that do not take their ethical or environmental responsibilities seriously .
 As in other industries, the great majority care very much.

 The uncaring minority must be heavily penalised for sure.But even more importantly, the caring majority must be given the tools to do the job they want to do.
 They must be given cost-effective innovative technologies and advice on how to manage nutrient losses, and they must be able to source fertiliser types that are far less susceptible to being lost to waterways than are the traditional superphosphate and granular urea.

-This is why I made the decision to get back into the fertiliser imorting and distribution business.
-From my assessment, the existing independent companies were small, operating in small areas of the country only.
+This is why I made the decision to get back into the fertiliser importing and distribution business.
+From my assessment, all the existing independent companies were small, and operateboth in small areas of the country only.
 None were in a position to supply true RPR at competitive prices throughout the country.
 Perhaps most importantly, none had the knowledge and determination to face up to the duopoly over the massive issue of phosphate and N pollution from soluble fertilisers.

-Quinfert, the fertiliser division of Quin Environmentals, has changed all that, with RPR and blends with high-analysis soluble P (QSR) being sold from one end of New Zealand to the other since September.
-And the greatly more efficient ONEsystem wetted, urease-inhibitor treated prilled urea is now becoming recognised as the twice as effective form of urea it really is.
+Quinfert, the fertiliser division of Quin Environmentals, has changed all that, with both RPR and blends of it with high-analysis soluble P (QSR) being sold from one end of New Zealand to the other since September.
+And the extremely efficient ONEsystem (wetted, urease-inhibitor treated prilled urea) is now increasingly recognised as being twice as effective as granular urea.
 Literally only half the quantity of N is needed, simply because the atrocious level of N losses to the environment from traditional granular urea are minimised.
-These initiatives have n’t made me very popular with the fertiliser industry, but nothing new there.
+These initiatives haven’t made me very popular with the fertiliser industry, but nothing new there!

-While I can understand the frustration this this situation by many, it is a simplistic criticism.
+While I can understand the frustration felt by many, it is a simplistic criticism.
 Farmers have their own businesses – their farms – to run.
 They cannot be expected to be fertiliser and environmental experts.
-No one blames the private shareholders in VW for the diesel fuel economy scams that were introduced by a small group of engineers and executives with the blessing of top management.
+No one blamed the private shareholders in VW for the diesel fuel economy scams that were introduced by a small group of engineers and executives with the blessing of top management.
 These people were incapable of seeing beyond the simplistic bottom line, and displayed a total lack of ethics and the environmental responsibility.